 Small Blind checks, Ryan bets $24, Small Blind calls

-This is a great spot to employ the overbet strategy for a primary reason: it’s relatively tough for Ryan’s opponent to have a hand that can call a small bet, but not a bigger one.
+This is a great spot to employ the over-bet strategy for one primary reason: it’s relatively tough for Ryan’s opponent to have a hand with which he can call a small bet—but not a bigger bet.

-Sure, the Small Blind can maybe have a hand like ace-high or a pocket-pair, but most of those combos would choose to raise pre-flop.
-The Small Blind’s pre-flop play substantially reduces their likelihood of holding one of these medium strength hands.
+Sure, the Small Blind can maybe have a hand like ace-high, or a pocket-pair.
+But most of these combos would choose to raise pre-flop.
+The Small Blind’s pre-flop play substantially reduces the likelihood that they hold one of these medium strength hands.

 - Call a large river bet with a bluff-catcher.

 - Fold the top of their range against an aggressive player, which is extremely exploitable.

 Therefore, as Ryan outlines in this hand, situations where your opponent can have only medium-good hands or air are prime spots in which to overbet for value.